mlesniak/kotlin-ncurses-jni-mandelbrot/README.md

 ## Build

-You need to have a correctly defined `JAVA_HOME` environment as well as the development libraries for ncurses.
+You need to have a correctly defined `JAVA_HOME` environment as well as the development libraries for ncurses and build essentials for C development.
 On mac, these can be installed via Homebrew using

     brew install ncurses